Dec 14, 2010

 ROBERT AXELROD: Invite the people that had come up with these different ideas to play with each other.

 STEVE STROGATZ: In other words, what he said is, "All right, Mr. Wise Guy, you know, you've written so and so many articles on the Prisoner's Dilemma.
-You think to understand it?
+You think you understand it.
 How about joining this tournament where you have to submit a program that will play Prisoner's Dilemma against a program submitted by the other experts?
 We'll have a round robin.

 ROBERT AXELROD: Right.
 Try these different programs against each other.